Name: sandalwood (Santalum spicatum).

 Sandalwood doesn’t seem to be susceptible to any pests or diseases that will affect its growth.
 Apparently, in the wild, parrots can damage the bark, but that’s not likely to be a problem in an urban location!

-Eucalypts: bird-attracting New Zealand gum tree with nectar-rich flowers from white to scarlet.
+Eucalypts: bird-attracting trees with nectar-rich flowers from white to scarlet.

-Grevilleas: native shrubs with nectar-filled toothbrush flowers ranging from white through yellow to dark red.
+Grevilleas: Australian native shrubs with nectar-filled toothbrush flowers ranging from white through yellow to dark red.

-Kangaroo paws: native grass-like plants with spikes of flowers resembling the front paws of a kangaroo.
+Kangaroo paws: Australian native grass-like plants with spikes of flowers resembling the front paws of a kangaroo.

 Check out our huge range of plants now and get your garden growing!